 Award for Innovation in Publishing by Association of Learned and Professional Society Publishers (ALPSP) 2024

-This isn't theoretical - in 2020, The Lancet and The New England Journal of Medicine (NEJM) had to retract a high-profile COVID-19 study that had already influenced global health policies.
-The paper, which raised concerns about the safety of certain COVID-19 treatments, led to the World Health Organization temporarily halting several clinical trials.
+This is not theoretical.
+In 2020, The Lancet and The New England Journal of Medicine retracted a high-profile COVID-19 study that had already influenced global health policy.
+The paper, which raised concerns about the safety of certain COVID-19 treatments, led the World Health Organization to temporarily halt several clinical trials.
 By the time questions about data integrity triggered the retraction, the paper had already affected medical decisions worldwide and shaken public trust in COVID-19 research.
-Fast, effective integrity checking could have prevented this cascade of consequences.
-You can read all about this case here
+Faster, clearer investigation could have prevented this cascade.

 While Integrity Manager successfully detected research misconduct, publishers struggled to investigate findings effectively.
 The AI would flag "23 failed checks," but integrity officers needed to see patterns across those checks to apply their expert judgment.